ReallyUsefulModels/Elective_Recovery_Model/README.md

 The model structure is as below.
 As you can see it is more complex than the smoking cessation model so if you are new to system dynamics I strongly recommend you start there.

 ![Elective_Recovery_Model](https://github.com/ReallyUsefulModels/Elective_Recovery_Model/blob/main/Elective_Recovery_Model.PNG)

+To see the working model please go to: https://reallyusefulmodels-elective-recovery-model-erm-asdm-app-kqu8vf.streamlitapp.com/